Instruments /Accessories / Ordering / Tips / Friends / Selling Your Guitar

 -Loosen the tuners just enough to slide the bridge out from under the strings.
 This simple step helps protect the soundboard from impact damage in transit.
 (Most archtop bridges are not permanently attached to the guitar, and are easily removed when the strings are slackened.
 Please leave bridges in place on solid body and thinline guitars.)
 Do not remove the strings from the tuners or the tailpiece.
 Finally, re-tighten the tuners just enough to pull the string ball ends securely into the tailpiece slots.
 This is important, as loose ball ends can damage the instrument finish in transit.

 -Stow all loose parts in the accessory compartment.
-Secure the two halves of the bridge together with a rubber band or blue painter's tape (no masking or Scotch tape please), and stow it in the accessory compartment of the case, under the lid that lies beneath the neck.
+IMPORTANT: Please secure the two halves of the bridge together with a rubber band or blue painter's tape (no masking or Scotch tape please), and stow it in the accessory compartment of the case, under the lid that lies beneath the neck.
 If a removable pickup like a Dearmond is attached, please remove it before shipping.
 Finally, remove the end pin, which should be located at or near the tailpiece.
 Make sure no other objects like screws, cables etc. are loose in the case, as they can cause serious damage to the finish in transit.

 -Pack the accessory compartment.
 Use wadded paper to ensure that loose items won't escape into the case and damage the instrument in transit.
 Any items too large to fit safely in the case should be boxed separately within the shipping carton, with the words "Other Items Included" written clearly near the shipping label.
 Please note that to facilitate unpacking the carton, we will open your parcel from the bottom, and may miss extra items unless we are alerted to their presence